Arrowleaf Balsamroot

 30 seeds

 Arrowleaf Balsamroot usually grows in large stands on hillsides.
 It has long, basal, silvery-green leaves shaped like arrowheads.
-Flowers appear in early spring and resemble sunflowers.
+The sagittata variety can be differentiated from other Balsamorhiza by its smooth-edged leaves.
+Flowers appear in early spring when aspen start to leaf out, and resemble sunflowers.
 The flowers are held on long stems that rise above the long (up to 12”), arrowhead-shaped leaves.
 These large, tap-rooted plants will thrive in rocky pastures.
-They like a wet winter but dry summer.
+They like a wet winter, but dry summer.

 Rocky Mountain natives relied on Arrowleaf Balsamroot as a source of food and medicine.
 A journal entry by Meriwether Lewis dated April 14, 1806 noted that he gathered a specimen near present-day White Salmon, WA.
 He noted the native people gathered stems and consumed them “without any preparation”.